AlinaKasiuk/my_drone_env_1/README.md

-# My first custom drone environment
+# My custom drone environment

 ### Description:
 A camera-equipped UAV can fly over the environment to be monitored to optimize the visual coverage of high-relevance areas.